f1yn/js-ascii/README.md

 The values are processed from left to right, and each item in the array is evaluated for the following criteria:

-   1. Is it an interger?
+   1. Is it an integer?
 If it has a value of zero, treat it as a breakline, else - treat it as a number of whitespaces
    2. Is it a string?
 If so, search the string for any template strings `${c1,c2,c3,..c9}` and colorize them.
    3. Is it an sub Array?
 Treat the first value as the number of repeats, and the first character of the second value string as the string to be repeated.